 For testing large-scale applications

-Enterprise-level apps usually include complex workflows, multiple environments (dev/stage/prod), and thousands of test cases.
+Enterprise-level apps usually include complex workflows, multiple environments, and thousands of test cases, which makes AI QA testing a necessity rather than an option.
 Even if you can afford an army of testers, is it worth such expenses?
 Seems like a resource sink.

 Use AI to: